 With the sale of recreational marijuana now legal in Maine (US), Pot + Pan, the business that specializes in cannabis-infused edibles, faces increased demand and a fresh new market of consumers.

-To meet this momentum, the Pot + Pan decided to cook up a fresh online experience, a website that would help them scale the business.
-The chef de cuisine Side•sea, is a Portland-based digital agency with an expansive menu of beautiful, compelling and conversion-centric websites under its belt.
+To meet this momentum, Pot + Pan decided to cook up a fresh online experience, a website that would help them scale the business.
+The chef de cuisine Side•sea, is a Portland-based digital agency with an expansive menu of beautiful, compelling, and conversion-centric websites under its belt.

 Every touch is carefully thought out.
 Even hovering over the brightly-colored CTAs makes them noticeably darker, as if the “dish’s” temperature is getting just right, inviting users to click on them.

 Having the Pot and Pan’s goal in mind, it’s a breath of fresh air that they don’t rely on the obvious illustrations, usually associated with the brands catering to marijuana enthusiasts.

 5. Esenzzia by WAKA

 - Sticky Menu bar

 Esenzzia is a perfume brand that set out to make affordable yet quality colognes.
 With a vast catalog of low-cost perfumes ranging from classic fragrances for women to the most intense men’s aftershaves, Esenzzia is the best online go-to store.